 WordPress.com structures their backend to try to eliminate questions & problems.

 The contact form automatically searches old posts as you type to get your question answered from an old post.
-When you submit, WordPress.com’s “Happiness Engineers” quickly and concisely answer your question – either publicly or via private email.
+When you submit, WordPress.com’s “Happiness Engineers” quickly and concisely answer your question – either publicly or via private email or chat.

 It’s all virtual, interesting, and efficient – but not for everyone.